 - The small benefit from the statin trials is independent on the degree of cholesterol-lowering

-- Whereas the drug industry claims that serious side effects from statin treatment are extremely rare, numerous independent researchers have documented that more than 25% may suffer from side effects including muscular damage, type 2 diabetes, liver damage, hearing loss, Alzheimer, dementia, Parkinson, depression, nerve damage, kidney failureor cancer.
+- Whereas the drug industry claims that serious side effects from statin treatment are extremely rare, numerous independent researchers have documented that more than 25% may suffer from side effects including muscular damage, type 2 diabetes, liver damage, hearing loss, Alzheimer, dementia, Parkinsons disease, depression, nerve damage, kidney failure or cancer.

 - Very few with inherited high cholesterol (familial hypercholesterolemia) die from heart disease and the cause is not their high cholesterol.
 Furthermore, people with this abnormality are protected against cancer and infectious diseases.

-- After the introduction of new regulations by health authorities in Europe and the US according to which all trial data had to be made public, no statin trial has been successful.
+- After the introduction of new regulations by health authorities in Europe and the US according to which all trial data have to be made public, no statin trial has been successful.

 Here is part of Gøtszche´s comment: “I proposed a year ago that there should be no authors of Cochrane reviews that have financial conflicts of interests with companies related to the products considered in the reviews.“ But Cochrane did nothing about it.

 Here is a comment by Maryanne Demasi published in BMJ

 Fortunately, Peter continues his work independently because it is paid by the Danish government.
 Therefore, don´t believe in the Cochrane reviews unless it is authored by Peter Gøtszche!

 One of the statin-advocates´ strongest arguments is that people with inherited high cholesterol die early from heart disease.
 A few do, that is correct, but almost all of them (including myself) live just as long as, or longer than other people.
 The explanation is that the few who die have also inherited high levels in the blood of various coagulation factors.
 You can read more about that in our paper published in the journal Medical Hypotheses.